Frequently Asked Questions

-Claremont is a fully affiliated club and as a member you will be given a North of England Amateur Athletics Number which entitles you to enter a race as a “club runner” and pay a lower race entry fee.
+Claremont is a fully affiliated club and as a member you will be given a England Athletics Registration Number which entitles you to enter a race as a “club runner” and pay a lower race entry fee.

 Does Claremont offer members places in races such as the Great North Run and the London Marathon?

 To get an entry for the Great North Run, London Marathon and other races you have to apply like anybody else (the only exception being that London offers 1 or 2 places direct to the club, these are allocated to members who applied but did not get an entry).
-There are some events eg harrier league (cross country) and relay races which are only available to running clubs and if you take part in these the club enters you (usually free).
+There are some events e.g. the North East Harrier League (cross country) and relay races which are only available to running clubs and if you take part in these the club enters you and pays the fees.

 Do members who enter races gain access to the start amongst the club runners?

-If you are interested in joining you can come along and run with us for a couple of weeks before joining.
-If you contact us so we know you are coming we can look out for you, and tell you how to gain access to the Northumbria University Sports Central(This is the new facility opened in August 2010).
-Please note this is NOT Newcastle University (there are two Universities in Newcastle some new members have gone to the wrong one).
+Of course!
+If you are interested in joining, then please along and see if you like it (and us) first.
+We are very happy for you to run with us for a few weeks before joining.
+If you contact us so we know you are coming we can look out for you, and tell you how to gain access to the Newcastle University Sports Centre, where we are based.

 If you would like to join us you need to apply by completing an application form and paying a subscription for the current year.
 At the next committee meeting your application will need to be proposed, seconded and accepted by our Committee members.